sv-v5/tfjs-digit-canvas/README.md

 ## Tensorflow JS Canvas Drawing Digit Prediction
 Convert a keras model to tfjs and host it using git pages.
 Users who connect to the static web site can draw images of digits and see classification results.
+Works on Desktop and Mobile.

 ## Draw, Play and Classify